Favo02/advent-of-code/README.md

 ## Commit convention:
 `YEAR-DAY: working`: usually first solution for the YEAR - DAY challenge

-`YEAR-DAY: refactor` or `YEAR-DAY: efficiency`: refactor of the clean solution or refactor of the comments
+`YEAR-DAY: refactor`: refactor of the clean solution or refactor of the comments

 `YEAR-DAY: add input`: add a test input for the YEAR - DAY challenge